Article updated 2018

 He’s been out at golf all day.
 He comes home and wants to talk about every single outstanding shot he made.
 You’ve been at home all day, cleaning the house.
 You really can’t be effed.
 Plus, you’ve heard it over and over again.
 You’re sick of having to make him feel good because YOU don’t feel good right now.

 He comes home from the gym after a long workout and flexes his muscles in clear view of you.
 He obviously wants your attention, admiration and approval.
 He wants you to appreciate his strength or his body.

 But, you think: “if I give him too much approval, too much attention…..he’ll get a big head!“

 The real meaning of getting a big head is: egotism or conceit.

 Admiring a man and him getting a big head are two different things.
 Many women confuse the two.
-Somehow, sometimes, the thought of the one we love feeling great about themselves is felt as threat to our own position in the relationship.
-Or our autonomy.
+Somehow, sometimes, the thought of the one we love feeling great about themselves is felt as a threat to our own position in the relationship or our autonomy.
 The thought of our partner feeling like they are the best/invincible/the ultimate catch can make some women or men feel as though they might be left or cheated on.

 The truth is, we all already have so many potential sources of pain; so many reasons from our past to feel like we are not enough – not tall enough, strong enough, fast enough, pretty enough, talented enough, funny enough…….You don’t want to add to that (or even remain neutral by not admiring or giving appreciation and admiration).
 This doesn’t mean you need to drool over everything your man does, in fact, this is a bad idea.